-If you were not divorced or legally separated in 2008, you may have qualified for and filed as 'head of household' on your federal income tax return.
-If you did, don't check the married filing separately box.
+If you were not divorced or legally separated in 2009, you may have qualified for and filed as 'head of household' on your federal income tax return.
+If you did, do not check the married filing separately box.
 Also, do not enter either your spouse's name or Social Security number.